Food For All

 MAKING AN IMPACT

 FARM TO ECE (Early Care Education Centers)

-The Farm to ECE program works with several Early Learning Centers (ECE) in Spokane County to introduce three core elements of farm to school – local food purchasing, gardens, and food, nutrition, and agriculture education – implemented with the goal of enhancing the quality of the ECE environment and the educational experience in all types of ECE settings.
+The Farm to ECE program works with several Early Learning Centers (ECE) in Spokane County to introduce three core elements of farm to school – local food purchasing, gardens, and food, nutrition, agriculture education, building raised garden beds, and providing plants and seeds – implemented with the goal of enhancing the quality of the ECE environment and the educational experience in all types of ECE settings.

 We work with a variety of partners to support early learning centers in their transition to Farm to ECE, including Community Colleges of Spokane, Spokane Regional Health District, OSPI, and LINC.
-Some sample activities include buying, preparing and serving local foods, food sampling, and farmers’ visits.
+Some sample activities include buying, preparing, and serving local foods, food sampling, and educational curriculum.

 FARM TO FOOD PANTRY

 Food For All purchases local produce and protein wholesale from farmers to distribute to food banks throughout Spokane County under a program of the Washington Agriculture Department and Harvest Against Hunger

 Farm to Low-Income Housing Communities brings produce directly to consumers while it is still fresh.
 We work with a variety of partners to gather excess produce from local commercial growers and farmers markets as well as purchase directly from farmers and quickly redistribute it to low-income housing communities, where large numbers of low-income people will benefit.

 Farm to Community

 Contact Food For All